 Lately, there’s been a lot of buzz about Mark W. Schaefer’s new book: Known: The handbook for building and unleashing your personal brand in the digital age.
 For example, Ai Addison Zang reviewed it.
 I haven’t read the book.
 But, after reading those reviews, it’s officially on my Christmas list.
 [Read book reviews I’ve written … Continue reading Teaching Students to Create an Online Personal Branding Strategy

 As many readers of this blog know, I’m a major fan of Dr. Karen Freberg and her leadership and work in the field of social media education.
 Last year, Dr. Freberg published A Roadmap for Teaching Social Media: All the assignments, rubrics, and feedback you’ll need to present a strategic social media course.
 So, of … Continue reading A Roadmap for Teaching Social Media by Karen Freberg (Book Review)

 This is post 1 in a two-part series about Stukent Mimic Intro.
+You can see post 2 here.
 Last spring I decided to try something new with my Writing Across Platforms class.
-These past few semesters we have witnessed the rising importance of paid as part of the PESO model when it comes to PR.
-With that, I’ve been seeking ways … Continue reading Teaching PPC Ad Writing: Using the Mimic Search Engine Marketing Simulator in my Writing Class (1 of 2)
+These past few semesters we have witnessed the rising importance of paid as part of the PESO model when it comes to PR. … Continue reading Teaching PPC Ad Writing: Using the Mimic Search Engine Marketing Simulator in my Writing Class (1 of 2)